 Her mission is to make in-depth Buddhist education accessible, to open the doorway to the great treasures of philosophy, meditation, medicine and art contained in Tibetan Buddhism.

-Pema Khandro is the spiritual leader of the Community of Buddhist Yogis in North America, she is the founder of Ngakpa International, the Yogic Medicine Institute, the MahaSiddha Center in BerkeleyCalifornia and Ngakpa House, a charity which supports the education of children and elders in the Himalayas.
+Pema Khandro is the spiritual leader of the Community of Buddhist Yogis in North America, she is the founder of Dakini Mountain Retreat Center, three residential meditation communities (the MahaSiddha Center in Richmond, California, House of Bodhichitta and Khandro Ling), founder of Ngakpa International, the Yogic Medicine Institute, and Ngakpa House, a charity which supports the education of children and elders in the Himalayas.

 Pema Khandro is an authorized Lama and lineage holder of the Nyingma and Kagyu lineages and one of few westerners recognized and enthroned as a tulku.
 She is a teacher of Dzogchen and Vajrayana Buddhism, teachings that emphasize cultivating awareness and presence as the goal of the path.

 Pema Khandro specializes in the methods of Dzogchen, Chod and the Six Yogas; esoteric Buddhist practices for lay people and householders which focus on direct access to cultivating intrinsic wisdom.

 She ordained in the Nyingma tradition and was authorized to pass this non-monastic lineage of ordained Buddhist Yogis, also known as naljorpas and ngakpas on to her students, a task which she has been dedicated to since 1999.

 Pema Khandro’s teachings and activities emphasize the importance of the body-mind connection, natural health and nutrition.
 She is certified as Tibetan Naturopath and has led dozens of courses in nutrition, yoga teacher trainings, yoga therapy trainings, meditation trainings and courses in natural medicine for health practitioners from every field.